ironblocks/onchain-firewall/contracts/uniswap-hooks/README.md

 Ironblocks provides full on-chain firewall which can protect the dApps from malicious transactions in realtime.

-Significant number of dApps has pool on Uniswap, and it's might be even part of their business logic in their smart contracts. harming their pool means harming their protocol/users and vise versa.
+Significant number of dApps has pool on Uniswap, and it's might be even part of their business logic in their smart contracts.
+Harming their pool means harming their protocol/users and vise versa.

 This why we added the adapter from Uniswap hooks mechanism to the firewall we created.
 This way the protection over the pool can be part of the protection layer of the dApp.